gnsJhenJie/paint-ai-bot/README.md

 - `CRED_PATH`: the credential(key) json file of your GCP service account.
 - `USER_INFO_GS_BUCKET_NAME`: the name of the bucket in your GCP cloud storage.
 - `ITERATION_TIMES`: the iteration times of the style transfer process.
-  (320 is recommended for basic usage, and 1000 for those who persue perfect effect)
+  (320 is recommended for basic usage, and 1000 for those who pursue perfect effect)
 - `LINE_CHANNEL_ACCESS_TOKEN`: the channel access token of your Line bot.
 - `DELTA`: For those who just run one `server.py` process, set it to 0.
 If you run `server.py` in more than one server(or process), set it to 0, 3, 6, 9... respectively.
 (The delta is the pause time to avoid different server(process) dealing with the same task)

 ## References

-Thanks a lot for the contributors below to make me complete this project.
+Thanks a lot to the contributors below to make me complete this project.

 - [titu1994/Nerual-Style-Transfer](https://github.com/titu1994/Neural-Style-Transfer)
 - [BingHongLi/ncu_gcp_ai_project](https://github.com/BingHongLi/ncu_gcp_ai_project)